 The book includes several CBT-based strategies and exercises you can use to conquer whatever is blocking your well-being, with personalized exercises for issues like depression and guilt.

 This is an excellent option for anyone who likes proven commodities, as this has been an influential CBT book for non-clinicians for decades.

-This book, now in its sixth edition, has been used for decades to help treat a variety of disorders, including GAD, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).
 It is aimed at people who struggle with these disorders, as well as clinicians who are working with people who struggle with these disorders.

 While it is aimed at a variety of disorders, it is best suited for people who deal with anxiety and phobias, as the title suggests.
 This is a great option for anyone who works best with a program they know they can trust, as this book has been teaching people CBT for thirty years.